peterklipfel/personal_site_hugo/content/blog/2020_books.md

 I wanted to write a post about all the books that I read in 2020, and a brief overview of what I thought

-AI Superpowers
-On Intelligence
-Endurance
-The Armada
+- AI Superpowers - This is a good read.
+It is obviously biased toward China being the greatest place for businesses, but has interesting things to say.
+- On Intelligence - I love brains.
+This is the "brain" equivalent to popular science books about our n-dimensional universe or string theory.
+I would highly recommend it.
+- Endurance - One of the most epic tales of fortitude and perseverence ever told.
+Read it.
+- The Armada - The prose to this book was a bit difficult to follow, but it was an enjoyable read
-Plant Science - An introduction
+- Plant Science - An introduction
+	- I loved this series.
+An approachable and enjoyable overview of plant science by a deeply curious, knowldgeable, passionate, and quirky professor.
-Moral Mazes
+- Moral Mazes
-Inspired
-Sprint
+	- I thought this book was good.
+However, it made it very easy to become cynical
+- Inspired - I should have read this book sooner.
+Much of what is presented in this book will be self-evident to people who have worked in the tech industry for a while.
+Useful models and checklists.
+- Sprint - I should have read this book sooner.
+Lots of useful checklists.
-What you do is who you are
+- What you do is who you are
-Ghengis Khan and the modern world
-Influencer
-Shantaram
+	- I hold a lot of respect for Ben Horowitz, but this book wasn't that great.
+It was kind of like a loose amalgamation of interesting historical stories with a loosely threaded theme.
+The stories are interesting, and I'd recommend reading it
+- Ghengis Khan and the modern world - An excellent complement to _The Silk Roads_ by Peter Frankopan.
+This book gets a lot of negative reactions for downplaying the violence and evil of the Mongols, and I think those comments attack a straw man.
+The point of this book is to document the breathtaking expansion of the Mongol empire.
+- Influencer - This has some really useful mental models, but would probably be better presented as a blog post than a book
+- Shantaram - I loved this book.
+It is beautiful, colorful, and philosophical.
+A wonderful story.
-Chrashes and Crises - Lessons from a history of financial disasters The Ride of a Lifetime
+- Crashes and Crises - Lessons from a history of financial disasters.
-Good Strategy Bad Strategy
+	- I would recommend listening to this lecture series.
+It is a great overview of how economies fail.
+- The Ride of a Lifetime - It's the story of the CEO of the greatest story-writing company on the planet.
+It reads like a hero's journey, and has some interesting tidbits about how to do business, but is not very compelling or insightful.
+Greatness takes effort, luck, and relentlessness.
+- Good Strategy Bad Strategy - Are you tired of sitting in "strategy" meetings where everyone claims that they have the best "strategy" for going to market next week?
+This is the book for you!
+I loved this book because it provides a great toolset for shepherding meetings away from time-wasting bullshit.
-The Once and Future King
+- The Once and Future King - A wonderful series.
+I had never read this before, and
-How will you measure your life?
+- How will you measure your life? - Meh.
+Life isn't all about money, power, and fame.
+Nobel laureates, billionares, and celbrities are humans too.
-The E-Myth Revisited
-The innovators Dilemma
-...
+- The E-Myth Revisited - Gets a bit painful to read sometimes due to the stereotypical self-helpishness of the prose, but provides an extremely useful - and, in my opinion, correct - mental model for business.
+- The innovators Dilemma - If you have been in business for more than a few years, you likely know much of what this book has to offer.
+But for that reason, it is also pretty foundational.
+Highly recommended for people new to business and moderately recommended for people who have been in business for a while; there are still good insights.
+- Practicing Mindfulness - Well taught, a good recommendation for anyone interested in mindfulness; it's the kind of lecture series you could give to your conservative family members.
-Nutrition lecture - thin series was painful.
+- Nutrition lecture - this series was painful.
 Not recommended.
 "Keep in mind", "lo and behold", "the challenge here is".
 Way too much hedging; way too much Texas
+- Antifragile - There are compelling ideas in this book, but they are presented by a nearly insufferable self-important banker.
+Not recommended
+- Debt the first 5000 years - Profoundly insightful.
+I may have to reread this once per year.
+This book has taught me how to be a better person.
+It also taught me how to make friends.
+- The Art of Intelligence: Lessons from a Life in the CIA's Clandestine Service - It was fine.
+Entertaining.
+Useful for remembering that there is great utility in well-used hard power.
+- Mahabharata: Retold by Krishna Dharma